falfiya/cat-emoji/README.md

 *Emotes of power.*

-These original photos aren't mine and most came off of the r/scrungycats subreddit.
+These original photos aren't mine and most came from the r/scrungycats subreddit.
 I do not own those photos but I am grateful of the people who posted them.
 I'm pretty sure the emoji won't get me in trouble for copyright but if someone really doesn't like their cat being used in here, please send me an email or open an issue.

+:disapproval: out of all of them is special as it is a picture of my friend's very stern cat Thumper.

 name|literal
 -|-